auth0/docs/articles/applications/application-types.md

 <%= include('../_includes/_pipeline2') %>

-When working with Auth0 applications, which are used to represent your applications, there are several terms you should know in terms of how applications are classified:
+When working with Auth0 applications, which are used to represent your applications, there are several terms you should know regarding how applications are classified:

 * [Confidential vs public application types](#confidential-vs-public-applications)
 * [First vs third-party application ownership](#first-vs-third-party-applications)

-## Confidential vs public applications
+## Confidential vs. public applications

 The OAuth 2.0 specification [defines two types of applications](https://tools.ietf.org/html/rfc6749#section-2.1): public and confidential.